3.8 Development of entrepreneurship competence

 Strategy on Micro, Small and Medium Enterprises

-The Hungarian Micro, Small and Medium Enterprises Strengthening Strategy 2019-2030 (A Magyar Mikro-, Kis- és Középvállalkozások Megerősítésének Stratégiája 2019-2030) adopted by the Government in 2019, gives priority to the development ability, the development of the innovation skills and the digital performance of the entrepreneurs.
+The Hungarian Micro, Small and Medium Enterprises Strengthening Strategy 2019-2030 (A Magyar Mikro-, Kis- és Középvállalkozások Megerősítésének Stratégiája 2019-2030) adopted by the Government in 2019, also gives priority to the development ability, the development of the innovation skills and the digital performance of the entrepreneurs.
 Another main aim is to support entrepreneurs to acquire the required knowledge and to strengthen the culture of entrepreneurship.
 This pillar of the strategy is most relevant for young people because it includes

 - the development of entrepreneurial thinking in formal education,